jalberz/distro-db/README.md

 Processes.
 Unlike threads, it operates within the `Process` monad as opposed to the `IO` monad - though `Process` is an instance of `MonadIO` allowing use of IO functions within the `Process` monad.
-The `Process` Monad allows for compl
+- In terms of architecture, a master process is initiated that first finds and spawns processes on all the possible workers.
+It then interprets commands given to the terminal and passes them on to the various worker processes.
--Some parallels to the Control.Concurrent package -Much as forkIO is needed to create a newthread, `spawn` is used to start a new process, given the id of a node and a closure around a process.
+-Some parallels to the Control.Concurrent package we learnt about earlier in terms of syntax, for example, just as forkIO is needed to create a newthread, `spawn` is used to start a new process, given the id of a node and a closure around a process.
 ```
 spawn nid $(mkStaticClosure `datastore)
 ```
+Notice that this use of `$` is as a splice
--The `set` and `get` commands take a given key and use channels to interact with the datastore.
+- The `set` and `get` commands take a given key and use channels to interact with the datastore.
 Like with MVars/TVars, these channels can carry messages to and from a specific `Process`, possibly updating that `Process`
--`set` and `get` functions
+- Upon the arrival of a new message, the messages key is indexed across the keyspace of all the worker processes.
+If a worker has that particular key, it is updated or pulled depending on the message in question.
+This is pretty naive in regards to how most key-value stores go, as there is one truth which is universally spread to all associated workers without any sort of consensus algorithm a la Paxos.
+However, this system is simple and effective if you treat new data as an always correct update of older data.
+-`distribMain` interprets the initial command line arguments and instantiates the backend, specifying hosts and ports, which helps to abstract away much of the underlying networking that is happening here.

 ## Fault Tolerance
 - Fault tolerance is important for any distributed key-value store--if one